What is a gaming keyboard?

 Depending on the type of game, you should choose the appropriate layout:

-- FPS/MOBA: Compact layouts such as TKL (Tenkeyless, approx. 80%), 75% or 60% create more space for mouse movements and reduce unnecessary buttons.
+- FPS/MOBA: Compact layouts such as TKL (Tenkeyless, approx. 80%), 75% or 60% create more space for mouse movements and reduce unnecessary keys.

-- MMO/RPG: A full-format layout with a numeric keypad is advantageous here – for example, for quickly assigning skills with macros.
+- MMO/RPG: A full-screen layout with a numeric keypad is advantageous here – for example, for quickly assigning skills with macros.

 Special functions:

-- Pay attention to the position of the arrow keys – they are often closer together, especially in 75% layouts.
+- Pay attention to the position of the arrow keys – especially in 75% layouts, they are often closer together.

 4. Typing feel & customization